olehmisar/haxilium/README.md

 # Haxilium

 > __WARNING.
 This npm package is written in TypeScript.
-If you want to use older version which is written in JavaScript run__ `npm install haxilium@0.7.1`
+If you want to use an older version which is written in JavaScript run__ `npm install haxilium@0.7.1`

 Haxball Headless API Framework for easy and organized development.
 Haxilium requires TypeScript to work.
-This provides strict typechecking and helps to avoid a lot of bugs on compile time.
+This provides strict type checking and helps to avoid a lot of bugs on compile time.

 ```ts
 import haxilium, { Player } from 'haxilium'